 The key take away is that I could establish a money making machine that will earn me passive income versus having to trade an hour of my time for an hourly rate.
 With the passive income, I could be on a beach in the Bahamas, sipping on margaritas, all while earning profits.
 Trading my time for money, I would only be paid for the time I put into the work each day…wages.
 “Alex, I’ll take ‘profits’ for the win!!!”
 And that is what I started to do.

 …Be More Of Who I Am…

-As of this moment, I do not have a fortune.
-I have only been at it for about two and a half years now.
-I am proud to say, however, that today I am working on a profit engine and it is maturing.
-I build subscription software services that generate passive monthly profits and currently have three developers under my employ who earn their hourly rate and generate profits for my company.
-They user my business systems, processes, and experience to make a decent living for themselves and help my company grow.
+As of this moment, I am well on my way to making my fortune.
+I have been at it for about five years now.
+I am proud to say that I have worked on a profit engine and it is running and maturing.
+I build subscription software services that generate passive monthly profits and currently have six developers under my employ who earn their hourly rate and generate profits for my company.
+They use my business systems, processes, and experience to make a decent living for themselves and help my company grow.
 This is a win/win situation.